dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1400: Imported goods can raise consumer prices.
+### T1400: It can result in higher consumer prices and less competition.

 |Support|
 |---|